new-on-ValentinaChirico-savvy-tips-skincare-tutorial

 How much skin care you can save.

-The amount of product you’ll find depends on its texture and also the particular packaging.
+The amount of product you’ll find depends on its texture and the original packaging.
 You can’t really guess until you cut the package open!
-For example, I was sure I run out of my snail serum face cream; I earned 13 grams of product… that’s impressive!
+For example, I was sure I ran out of my snail serum face cream; I earned an impressive 13 grams of product.

-If this tip won’t drastically change your life; at least, it will save you some money.
-Just consider that this snail face cream is £17.90!
+If this tip won’t drastically change your life; it will save you some money, at least.
+Just consider that this snail face cream was £17.90!

 How to get the most out of your skin care.

 Use your products, of course!
-You may have days of applications ahead, but the best practice, in my opinion, is storing your jars in the fridge and using your treatments as soon as possible.
+You may have days of applications ahead but the best practice, in my opinion, is to store your jars in the fridge and use your treatments as soon as possible.
 Be sure to have clean hands and fingers every time you take the product you need.

 Tips and tricks: save skin care at home.
 Results

-Not all types of skincare and body care are suitable for this rescue tip.
-Some can’t last longer, keep the same texture or efficiency once you open their original package.
-I would recommend saving creamy, fluid and semi-fluid products.
-Avoid storing gels (such as face cleansers, gel eye treatments, and jelly primer) which tend to become patchy before drying up.
-Avoid also thicker creams and masks (particularly clay masks), which will dry pretty fast.
-Of course, you may cut a tube of face mask and use it once.
-Unfortunately, what’s left is doomed to be binned.
+I recommend saving creamy, fluid and semi-fluid products.
+Avoid storing gels (such as face cleansers, gel eye treatments, and jelly primer), which tend to become patchy before drying up.
+Also avoid thicker creams and masks (particularly clay masks), which will dry pretty fast.
+Of course, you may cut a tube of face mask and use it all in one go.
+Unfortunately, whatever is left is doomed to be binned.

 Savvy tips: how to get the most out of your skin care - tutorial